-The three main options for foreign students who want health insurance in the Netherlands are:
+The two main options for internationals who want health insurance are:

 - Getting regular Dutch health insurance

-- Keep on private healthcare insurance from your country of origin
+- Get/keep on a private healthcare insurance from your country of origin

 - Insurers in the Netherlands are legally obligated to offer you basic insurance.
 You cannot be denied based on age or health profile.